aridjayarecipes/cutesrecipes.web.app/content/post/2040-simple-way-to-prepare-speedy-fruit-chaat.md

 1. Get 1 tsp Chaat masala

-It&#39;s made with seasonal fruits, sugar, orange juice, and chaat masala for a hint of spice.
+It's made with seasonal fruits, sugar, orange juice, and chaat masala for a hint of spice.
 See recipes for Bhelpuri, Fruit chaat (navratri special) too.
 Pakistani Fruit Chaat is a staple in the month of Ramadan, and is also commonly made throughout the year.
-It&#39;s a simple fruit salad made with assorted fruits, chaat masala, chickpeas, and orange juice.
+It's a simple fruit salad made with assorted fruits, chaat masala, chickpeas, and orange juice.

 <!--inarticleads2-->